Kristin J. Forbes

 MIT Sloan School of Management 100 Main Street, Room E62-416 Cambridge, MA 02142 USA Work Phone: (617) 253-8996 Fax: (617) 452-3172 Email: firstname.lastname@example.org Web Page: http://web.mit.edu/~kjforbes/www Assistant: Sumaiya Rahman Phone: 617-253-6679 Fax: 617-452-3172 Email: email@example.com

 Forbes’ academic research addresses policy-related questions in international macroeconomics.
-Recent projects include work on capital flows, financial crises, contagion, capital controls, macroprudential regulation, foreign investment, and tax holidays.
+Recent projects include work on capital flows, financial crises, contagion, exchange rates, capital controls, macroprudential regulation, foreign investment, and tax holidays.
 Forbes has chaired research projects on the Global Financial Crisis, Global Linkages and International Financial Contagion.
 She has won numerous teaching awards and teaches one of the most popular classes at MIT's Sloan School.
 Before joining MIT, Forbes worked at the World Bank and Morgan Stanley.
 She received her PhD in Economics from MIT and graduated summa cum laude with highest honors from Williams College

 Click here for a full Curriculum Vitae.